FarmBuild/farmbuild/README.md

  To understand more about Web Mapping please visit following links:<br/>
  Git Repo: <a href="https://github.com/FarmBuild/farmbuild-soil-sample-importer" target="_blank"> https://github.com/FarmBuild/farmbuild-soil-sample-importer</a><br/>
  API doc: <a href="https://rawgit.com/FarmBuild/farmbuild-soil-sample-importer/master/docs/farmbuild-soil-sample-importer/1.0.0/index.html" target="_blank">https://rawgit.com/FarmBuild/farmbuild-soil-sample-importer/master/docs/farmbuild-soil-sample-importer/1.0.0/index.html</a>

+- **Web service API’s and associated data sources**<br/>
+The web services and associated data sources will be served off DEDJTR infrastructure.
+The web services are available to access from the GitHub ‘FarmBuild’ account.
+They will be provided with an agreed service level and will include:

+  Web Feature Services<br/>
+  - Soils of the Goulburn Murray Irrigation Region
+  - Victorian Rural Parcel Agricultural Land Use

+  Soil Information Services
+  - Soils Area Calculation Services<br/>
+    This service will return calculated areas of soil types in the Goulburn Murray Irrigation Region for a defined area (ie. Farm or paddock boundary)

+  Prototype soil data web service<br/>
+  A prototype service is being offered for access to a snapshot of the Victorian Soil Information System data through the ANZSoilML standard.